An Optimal Transport Perspective on Unpaired Image Super-Resolution: Abstract

 \section{Abstract}

 \looseness=-1 Real-world image super-resolution (SR) tasks often do not have paired datasets, which limits the application of supervised techniques.
 As a result, the tasks are usually approached by \textit{unpaired} techniques based on Generative Adversarial Networks (GANs), which yield complex training losses with several regularization terms, e.g., content or identity losses.
-We theoretically investigate optimization problems which arise in such models and find two surprizing observations.
+While GANs usually provide good practical performance, they are used heuristically, i.e., theoretical understanding of their behaviour is yet rather limited.
+We theoretically investigate optimization problems which arise in such models and find two surprising observations.
 First, the learned SR map is always an \textit{optimal transport} (OT) map.
 Second, we theoretically prove and empirically show that the learned map is \textit{biased}, i.e., it does not actually transform the distribution of low-resolution images to high-resolution ones.
-Inspired by these findings, we propose an algorithm for unpaired SR which learns an \textit{unbiased} OT map for the perceptual transport cost.
-Unlike the existing GAN-based alternatives, our algorithm has a simple optimization objective reducing the need for complex hyperparameter selection and an application of additional regularizations.
-At the same time, it provides a~nearly state-of-the-art performance on the large-scale unpaired AIM19 dataset.
+Inspired by these findings, we investigate recent advances in neural OT field to resolve the \textit{bias} issue.
+We establish an intriguing connection between regularized GANs and neural OT approaches.
+We show that unlike the existing GAN-based alternatives, these algorithms aim to learn an \textit{unbiased} OT map.
+We empirically demonstrate our findings via a series of synthetic and real-world unpaired SR experiments.
+Our source code is publicly available at \url{https://github.com/milenagazdieva/OT-Super-Resolution}.